Edmund Mortimer (rebel): Family

-Edmund IV was born on 10 December 1376 at Ludlow Castle in Shropshire as the second son of Edmund Mortimer, 3rd Earl of March, by his wife Philippa Plantagenet.
-He was a grandson of prince Lionel of Antwerp, Duke of Clarence, thus a great-grandson of King Edward III of England.
+Edmund IV was born on 10 December 1376 at Ludlow Castle in Shropshire as the second son of Edmund Mortimer, 3rd Earl of March, by his wife, princess Philippa Plantagenet.
+He was a grandson of prince Lionel of Antwerp, Duke of Clarence, thus a great-grandson of King Edward III.
 His grandfather Lionel was previously married to Violante Visconti, sister of Gian Galeazzo Visconti, the Duke of Milan.
 Both were members of the House of Visconti and the Royal House of Savoy.

 Edmund Mortimer had an elder brother, Roger Mortimer, 4th Earl of March, and two sisters, Elizabeth, who married Henry 'Hotspur' Percy, and Philippa, who married firstly John Hastings, 3rd Earl of Pembroke, secondly Richard Fitzalan, 11th Earl of Arundel, and thirdly, Sir Thomas Poynings.

 Edmund was financially well provided for, both by his father, who died when Edmund was 5 years old, and by his elder brother Roger.

 Edmund was a supporter of his cousin, Henry Bolingbroke, later King Henry IV of England, in spite of the fact that his older brother Roger had a stronger genealogical claim to the throne by reason of the fact that he and his brother were grandsons of Lionel of Antwerp, King Edward III's second surviving son, whereas Bolingbroke's father, John of Gaunt, 1st Duke of Lancaster, was King Edward III's third surviving son.

 When his elder brother Roger was slain in a skirmish at Kells in Ireland on 20 July 1398, Edmund became responsible for protecting the interests of Roger's young son, Edmund Mortimer, 5th Earl of March, who also had a claim to the throne as heir to his father.